magomimmo/modern-cljs/README.md

 user will be notified with the corresponding help messages when the she/he enters invalid values in the form.

+## [Tutorial 18 - Augmented TDD session][38]

+Complete the client-side form validation by exploiting the TDD environment augmented with CLJ/CLJS REPLs.

 # License

 Copyright © Mimmo Cosenza, 2012-2015.
 Released under the Eclipse Public